GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

     |   ├── test
     |   ├── test_labels

 Put a text file under the dataset directory called "class_dict.csv" which contains the list of classes along with the R, G, B colour labels to visualize the segmentation results.
-This kind of dictionairy is usually supplied with the dataset.
+This kind of dictionary is usually supplied with the dataset.
 Here is an example for the CamVid dataset:

 ```
 name,r,g,b